TheOpteProject/LGL/README.md

 LGL allows you to color both nodes and edges.
 In order to color edges, each pairwise edge must have an R G B value.
 To color individual nodes, each node must have an R G B value.
 RGB values must be scaled to one 1, so just divide each number of an RGB value by 255.
 The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy, etc.

+LGL also now supports colors in hex values and is backward compatible with the previous RGB format.

     $ cat example.edge.colors
     node1 node2 1.0 0.5 0.0
+    node3 node4 0.0 1.0 0.8
+    node5 node6 0.1 0.1 1.0

+    or

+    $ cat example2.edge.colors
+    node1 node2 FFFFFF FFFFFF FFFFFF
     node3 node4 0.0 1.0 0.8
     node5 node6 0.1 0.1 1.0

     $ cat example.vertex.colors
     node1 1.0 0.8 0.0